smoothdevelopers/smoothdevelopers.github.io/source/index.md

 If you try to access an endpoint without the correct Bearer token you will get : The token has been blacklisted
 <!-- START_9b706bcb7d78cfacbf8e5e3e7d8afe2b -->
-## Register with email and password.
+## Register with phone.

-Will register the user with an email and password.
+Will register the user with a phone number.

 > Example request: